Transition polynomial as a weight system for binary delta-matroids: Weighted transition polynomial for binary delta-matroids

 In this section we study the weighted transition polynomial for binary $\btu$-matroids.
 The notions of a $\btu$-matroid and a binary $\btu$-matroid were introduced by Bouchet \cite{bouchet1989maps}.
 Our presentation below follows that of \cite{lando2016delta}, where the $4$-term relations and the Hopf algebra of binary delta-matroids were introduced.

 Weighted transition polynomial~$Q$ for delta-matroids (and, more generally, for arbitrary set systems) was defined in~\cite{BRHO}.
 To each ribbon graph $R$, a binary delta-matroid $D(R)$ is associated.
+In what follows, we always assume, without special indication, that the ribbon graphs in question are connected.
+(Note that it does not make sense to consider disconnected ribbon graphs since they do not have quasitrees, whence the corresponding delta-matroid is improper.)
 The polynomial~$Q$ for binary delta-matroids possesses the property that $Q(D(R))=Q(R)$.
 We also prove that the 4-term relations for binary delta-matroids introduced in \cite{lando2016delta} are satisfied for the transition polynomial.
 We start with basic notions from the theory of delta-matroids.
 Then, following~\cite{BRHO}, we define the transition polynomial for binary delta-matroids and its specification~$Q$, and prove that it satisfies the $4$-term relations.